 Under the Tax Receivable Agreement, we may elect to terminate the Tax Receivable Agreement early by making an immediate cash payment equal to the present value of the anticipated future tax benefits that would be required to be paid by us to the Continuing Equity Owners and the Blocker Shareholders under the Tax Receivable Agreement.
-The calculation of such cash payment would be based on certain assumptions, including, among others (i) that any Continuing Equity Owners' LLC Interests that have not been exchanged are deemed exchanged, in general, for the market value of our Class A common stock that would be received by such Continuing Equity Owner if such LLC Interests had been exchanged at the time of termination; (ii) we will have sufficient taxable income in each future taxable year to fully realize all potential tax savings; (iii) the tax rates for future years will be those specified in the law as in effect at the time of termination; and (iv) certain non-amortizable assets are deemed disposed of within specified time periods.
-In addition, the present value of such tax benefit payments are discounted at a rate equal to the lessor of (x) % per annum, compounded annually and (y) basis points.
-Assuming that the market value of our Class A common stock were , the midpoint of the estimated offering price set forth on the cover of this prospectus and that LIBO Rate to be equal to \$ were to be %, we estimate that the aggregate amount of these termination payments would be approximately \$ million if we were to exercise our termination right immediately following this offering.
+The calculation of such cash payment would be based on certain assumptions, including, among others (i) that any Continuing Equity Owners' LLC Interests that have not been exchanged are deemed exchanged, in general, for the market value of our Class A common stock that would be received by such Continuing Equity Owner if such LLC Interests had been exchanged at the time of termination; (ii) we will have sufficient taxable income in each future taxable year to fully realize all potential tax savings; (iii) the federal tax rates for future years will be those specified in the law as in effect at the time of termination and the combined state and local tax rates will be an assumed tax rate; and (iv) certain non-amortizable assets are deemed disposed of within specified time periods.
+In addition, the present value of such tax benefit payments are discounted at a rate equal to the lessor of (x)% per annum, compounded annually and basis points.
+Assuming that the market value of our Class A common stock were to be equal to \$, the (v) midpoint of the estimated offering price set forth on the cover of this prospectus and that LIBO Rate were to be %, we estimate that the aggregate amount of these termination payments would be approximately \$ million if we were to exercise our termination right immediately following this offering.

 (3) Upon completion of the Transactions, we will become the sole managing member of GoHealth Holdings, LLC.
-Although we will have a minority economic interest in GoHealth Holdings, LLC, we will have the sole voting interest in, and control of the management of, GoHealth Holdings, LLC.
-As a result, we will consolidate the financial results of GoHealth Holdings, LLC and will report a noncontrolling interest related to the interests in GoHealth Holdings, LLC held by the Continuing Equity Holders on our consolidated balance sheet.
+Although we will have a minority economic interest in GoHealth Holdings, LLC, we will have the sole voting interest in, and control of the management of, GoHealth Holdings,

+LLC.
+As a result, we will consolidate the financial results of GoHealth Holdings, LLC and will report a noncontrolling interest related to the interests in GoHealth Holdings, LLC held by the Continuing Equity Owners on our consolidated balance sheet.
 Immediately following the Transactions, the economic interests held by the noncontrolling interest will be approximately %.
 If the underwriters were to exercise their option to purchase additional shares of our Class A common stock in full, the economic interests held by the noncontrolling interest would be approximately %.